Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Hierarchical domain decomposition (HDD) method

 The HDD method computes two discrete hierarchical solution operators $\F_h$ and $\G_h$ such that:

 where $u_h=u_h(f_h,g_h)$ is the FE solution of \ref{eq:elliptic_det}, $f_h$ the discretized right-hand side, and $g_h$ the Dirichlet boundary data.
-Both operators $\F_h$ and $\G_h$ are approximated by $\H$-matrices.
-Let $n_h$ and $n_H$ be the numbers of degrees of freedom on a fine grid and on a coarse grid.
-In general, we may use two (or more) different grids for the right-hand side and for the Dirichlet data (e.g., operator $\F_H$ and $\G_h$). \begin{lemma} The complexities of the one-grid version and two-grid version of HDD are
+To decrease the computing time and the storage cost, both operators $\F_h$ and $\G_h$ are approximated by $\H$-matrices.